danmirgorodskiy/SimpleNFT-Auction/README.md

 ## **Project Structure**
 ```
-SimpleNFT-Auction/cadence/
+NFT-Auction-Project/
 │
+├── README.md                       # Project documentation (this file)
+│
+└── codence/
     ├── contracts/
-│   ├── NFTAuction.cdc          # Main auction contract
+    │   └── NFTAuction.cdc          # Main auction contract
     │
     ├── transactions/
     │   ├── createAuction.cdc       # Transaction to create an auction
     │   ├── placeBid.cdc            # Transaction to place a bid
-│   ├── finalizeAuction.cdc     # Transaction to finalize an auction
+    │   └── finalizeAuction.cdc     # Transaction to finalize an auction
     │
     ├── scripts/
     │   ├── checkAuctionState.cdc   # Script to query details of an auction
     │   ├── listActiveAuctions.cdc  # Script to list all active auctions
-│   ├── checkHighestBid.cdc     # Script to check the highest bid for an auction
+    │   └── checkHighestBid.cdc     # Script to check the highest bid for an auction
-│
-├── README.md                   # Project documentation (this file)
 ```

----
+### Key Points:
+1. All Cadence files (`contracts`, `transactions`, `scripts`) are inside the `codence` folder.
+2. The `README.md` file is in the root directory for easier visibility and access.

+Let me know if further adjustments are needed!

 ## **How to Use**
 This project is designed to be run entirely within the **Flow Playground**: